Kokand: Juma Mosque

 Kokand's Juma Mosque (Friday Mosque) is located on Chursu Square in the historic Icheri Sheher part of the city.
 It was built between 1812 and 1818 by Muhammad Umar Khan, who was ruler of Kokand from 1810 until his death in 1822.

 The mosque is built around a large courtyard and has a 100m long iwan supported on 98 redwood columns, which are ornately carved and were brought from India.
 The minaret is 22m high.

 Although intended to be Kokand's main place of worship, the Juma Mosque remained shut for most of the 20th century.
 It then reopened after much needed restoration in 1989 and now houses a small museum of applied arts with displays of embroideries and ceramics.

 Amin Beg Madrassah

 The Amin Beg Madrassah, a religious school, was built in the 1830s for a son of Madali Khan, the khan of Kokand from 1822 to 1842.
 The madrassah has a beautifully tiled facade, which was restored in 1913 by a craftsman called Khomol Khozi.
 For this reason, the madrassah is often called the Khomol Khozi Madrassah.
-Today, the building houses a small museum and a shop, but the tiles and the carved wooden columns are still impressive to look at.
+Today, the building houses a shop and small museum, where the impressive tiles and the carved wooden columns can be viewed.